orxfun/orxfun/README.md

 Two things I am most experienced in and enthusiastic about.
 After working on optimization algorithms on various languages, I am convinced that rust is the perfect match.
 Obviously, its speed and memory safety play an important role on this.
 However, a factor which is at least as important is its powerful type system that allows us to be very productive while developing efficient polymorphic algorithms.

-I aim to contribute to this intersection with the goal to provide convenient user-friendly api's to make optimization algorithms and tools more accessible and easier to use.

-Currently, I am developing a **mathematical modeling** crate.
+The main goal is to contribute to OR ecosystem in rust.
+There are different milestones.
+Current focus is on developing a **mathematical modeling** crate.

 <h4 style="font-family: consolas; color:orange">mathematical modeling</h4>